The B2 Visa- The Pleasure Visitor’s Gateway to America!

 Am I Eligible for a B-1 Visa?
 In order to be eligible for a B-2 visa an individual must meet the following criteria:

 - The visit must be for a legitimate visitor purpose;

 - The trip must be for a specific limited period of time;

 - You must be able to financially fund the trip and stay on your own;

 - You can show proof that you have a residence outside of the U.S. and you have an intention of returning at the end of the visit; and

 - You don’t have any other restrictions that would not allow you to be admitted in to the U.S. such as an arrest or previous visa violation.

 The steps of the application process for a B-2 visa vary depending at which U.S. Embassy or Consulate you apply at.
 It is recommended that applicants NOT make firm travel plans to visit the US until they have their B-2 Visitor Visa in hand after interview and approval.
-Given the covid-19 pandemic coupled with the President’s Proclamations for many countries, visa appointments and consular communication is much slower than normal processing and applicants should keep that in mind.

 Under a B-2 visa an individual may stay in the U.S. between one and six months, six months being the maximum.
 After the initial period of stay ends, an extension of stay may be granted for up to an additional six months.
 The maximum total amount of time permitted in B-2 status on a single trip is one year, with limited exceptions.
 Any dependents of B-2 nonimmigrants, spouse and children under the age of 21, are not allowed to obtain a dependent visa.
 Each dependent who will join the B-2 visa holder to the U.S. must apply separately for their own B-2 visa.